Compare Popular Online Substance Abuse Counseling Programs

 What is Your Career Choice Salary Earning Potential?

 Some employers will hire former addicts without any formal education or training.
 These individuals are expected to have been clean and sober for a number of years, usually two or more.
-Those who employ these types of substance abuse counselors believe that the real-life struggle of someone who has overcome their problems can be highly beneficial to those who are currently abusing alcohol or drugs.
+Those who employ these types of counselors believe that the real-life struggle of someone who has overcome their problems can be highly beneficial to those who are currently abusing alcohol or drugs.
 Employment for these individuals is highly limited but you can always take accredited online courses to complete certifications and degrees while you work.

-You will require a number of hard and soft skills to be a success as a substance abuse counselor and it can be helpful to have certain natural or experience-based characteristics.
+You will require a number of hard and soft skills to be a success at substance abuse counselor jobs, and it can be helpful to have certain natural or experience-based characteristics.
 Your hard skills will be the right education, certifications, and job experiences.
 If you have not completed your supervised training, you are less likely to be hired.
 Individuals who are able to manage stress well, have superior social skills, possess the ability to maintain appropriate boundaries, and have experience with recovery are likely to perform well as a counselor.
 And the soft skills that help mental health professionals excel in this field are highly specific, such as confidence, a desire to help, empathy, and listening skills.

 The growth of this profession is directly related to current social issues.
 The opioid addiction crisis continues to be a significant strain despite states working to implement prevention and treatment programs.
 Jails and prisons are overcrowded, influencing a move by judges to sentence more criminals to drug and alcohol treatment and rehabilitation rather than to jail or prison.
 Another trend is happening among employers; some are more likely to send their employees to treatment rather than to terminate them, particularly for those who can do video sessions rather than miss work.
 Schools are also taking a more proactive role dealing with alcohol and drug abuse in teens and even children who are raised by drug and alcohol abusers.
 All of these trends are leading to significant growth in the substance abuse counseling field.